 There are quite a few scientific studies that compare vegans and vegetarians to meat eaters concerning the health effects of their diet.
-The most common comparisons involve all cause death, cardiac death or cancer.
-Most of these studies do not consider the components of the diet, such as high potassium foods, high protein foods or foods with saturated fat.
+The most common comparisons involve all-cause death, cardiac death or cancer.
+But most of these studies do not consider the components of the diet, such as high potassium foods, high protein foods or foods with saturated fat.

 What is interesting is that these very same studies had been combined in a previous report (2).
-The 76,172 participants were divided differently.
-They were simply divided into vegans, meat eaters, and occasional meat eaters (which included the fish eaters and lactoovovegetarians).
-In contrast to the other study, the vegans did the best, the meat eaters the worst and the occasional meat eaters in between.
+But the 76,172 participants were divided differently.
+Previously, they were simply divided into vegans, meat eaters, and occasional meat eaters (which included the fish eaters and lactoovovegetarians).
+In contrast to the other study, the vegans did the best, the meat eaters the worst, and the occasional meat eaters in between.
 As a result, lumping people who ate fish, milk, and eggs with occasional meat eaters hid the advantages of eating these foods.

-These two reports point out the danger of overinterpreting studies.
-From the study dividing the larger group into 3 groups we might conclude that eating any animal product is harmful.
-The other study using the very same people as in the first study shows how wrong that conclusion would be.
+Thus, these two reports point out the danger of overinterpreting studies.
+From the study dividing the larger group into 3 groups, we might conclude that eating any animal product is harmful.
+But the other study, using the very same people as in the first study, shows how wrong that conclusion is.

-Generally, the more aspects of a subject that you are able to examine, the more information you can get.
-Most fish and dairy will provide more potassium, protein and other nutrients important to health, while leaving out saturated fat, sodium and other undesirable food components.
-By lumping these foods with meat, their advantages will not be noticed.
-To find tables with some of the nutrient values of these foods, including potassium, go to the “Links To Food Potassium Tables” tab at the top of the page to find tables for other food categories.
+Generally, the more aspects of a subject that you examine, the more information you get.
+Accordingly, most fish and dairy will provide more potassium, protein and other nutrients important to health, while leaving out saturated fat, sodium, and other undesirable food components.
+By lumping these foods with meat, their advantages become unnoticeable.

 1. Mortality in vegetarians and nonvegetarians: detailed findings from a collaborative analysis of 5 prospective studies.
 Key TJ, Fraser GE, Thorogood M, Appleby PN, Beral V, Reeves G, Burr ML, Chang-Claude J, Frentzel-Beyme R, Kuzma JW, Mann J, McPherson K. Am J Clin Nutr.
 1999 Sep;70(3 Suppl):516S-524S.
 PMID:10479225